CharlieXu2012/Attention/README.md

   --dataset: Wether to use PANDORA (0) or GRANADE (1)., type=int, default=0

-  --depth: Wether to perform depth feature extraction or load dataset., type=bool, default=False
+  --depth: Wether to perform depth feature extraction or load depth .npy array., type=bool, default=False

   --oversampling: Wether or not to perform oversampling of minority clases., type=bool, default=False